click here for the companion R script for this lecture.

 # recall that the likelihood surface is not a probability distribution (thus, the 2 y axes)

-Recall that the likelihood curve is NOT a probability distribution.
-It does not sum to 1!
 In Bayesian analyses, we translate the likelihood to a probability distribution using Bayes rule!!

-The \(Prob(Data|Model)\) term is the likelihood curve…
+The \(P(D|\theta)\) term is the likelihood curve…

-The \(Prob(Model)\) term is the prior distribution
+The \(P(\theta)\) term is the prior distribution

-BUT… what is the unconditional probability of the data (\(Prob(Data)\))?
+What is the marginal likelihood, or the unconditional probability of the data (\(P(D)\))?

-In practical terms, the denominator, \(Prob(Data)\), can be seen as a normalizing constant that effectively converts the numerator \(Prob(Data|Model)\cdot Prob(Model))\) into a true probability distribution.
+In practical terms, you can think of the denominator, \(P(D)\), can be seen as a normalizing constant that effectively converts the weighted likelihood in the numerator \(P(D|\theta)\cdot P(\theta))\) into a true probability distribution.

 # Brute-force Bayes ----------------------------